MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 In many cases, yes.
 Specifically:

 * If you use a self-hosted agent you can run incremental builds.
-For example, you define a CI build process that does not clean the repo and does not perform a clean build, your builds will typically run faster.
-When you use a Microsoft-hosted agent, you don't get these benefits because the agent is destroyed after the build or release process is completed.
+For example, you define a CI build pipeline that does not clean the repo and does not perform a clean build, your builds will typically run faster.
+When you use a Microsoft-hosted agent, you don't get these benefits because the agent is destroyed after the build or release pipeline is completed.

 * A Microsoft-hosted agent can take longer to start your build.
 While it often takes just a few seconds for your job to be assigned to a Microsoft-hosted agent, it can sometimes take several minutes for an agent to be allocated depending on the load on our system.